tristaaa/learnpy/README.md

             return fib(n-1)+fib(n-2)
     ```

-#### DIVIDE AND CONQUER algorithm
+#### DIVIDE AND CONQUER

-    Solve hard problems by breaking them into a set of sub-problems such that:
+&ensp;&ensp;Solve hard problems by breaking them into a set of sub-problems such that:
     - sub-problems are easier to solve than the original
     - solutions of the sub-problems can be combined to solve the original
 1) palindrome.py